 More ways to love Avocado sauce:

 - Steak.
 Grilled flank steak, tri-tip, or skirt steak.

 - Beans.
 A simple bowl of beans, like pintos or black beans, made even more wonderful with green salsa.

 - Mexican food.
 Bring out the green stuff as a creamy alternative to pico de gallo or hot salsa.
-Tacos, burritos, taquitos, flautas, or tostadas.
+Tacos, flautas, burrito bowls, all of it.

 - Salmon.
 Avocado and salmon?
 Yes, please!
 Baked or smoked, on toast.

 - Grain bowls.
 Any kind of cooked grain bowl or Buddha bowl will love this sauce.

 - 2 avocados halved, pitted, and peeled

 - 1 serrano chile roasted

 - 2 tablespoons fresh lime juice from 1 lime

 - To a blender, add avocados, roasted serrano chile, and lime juice.
 Blend until smooth (add water as needed to blend smoothly).
 Season to taste with salt and pepper.